jjenksy/logicode_angular_wp_app/readme.md

-# angularjs-lynda
+# angular spa app
-AngularJS theme for Lynda Course
+AngularJS theme for Logicode website.
+This theme is and angular app backed by WordPress rest api.